Revisiting the black hole mass of M87* using VLT/MUSE Adaptive Optics Integral Field Unit data I: Ionized gas kinematics: Introduction

 \citet{wal13} measured the black hole mass of \gal\ via the kinematics of the \fullhanii\ emission lines using data from the Space Telescope Imaging Spectrograph (STIS) aboard HST.
 Their spectral data were taken in five parallel slits in PA = 51\arcdeg, separated by 0\farcs1 in the plane of the sky, and with the central slit crossing the galaxy nucleus.
 They interpreted the ionized gas emission lines as coming from a rotating disk, with PA = 45\arcdeg\ and i = 42\arcdeg.
 With these parameters, and eliminating data from pixels very close to the nucleus where the \ha\ and \nii\ lines are highly blended, they derived a \mbh\ of 3.5$^{+0.9}_{-0.7}$ $\times\ 10^{9}$ \msun\ for a galaxy distance of 17.9 Mpc.

 Recently, the black hole mass of \gal\ was constrained using data from the 2017 campaign of the \citet[EHT Collaboration,][]{ehtc19}.
 A SMBH enveloped in radio emitting plasma is expected to be have a bright gravitationally lensed ring of emission surrounding the black hole 'shadow'.
 The diameter of ring is predicted to be $\sim$9.6--10.4 G\mbh/$c^{2}$, relatively independent of the SMBH spin \citep{Johannsen2010,Gralla2020}.
 The ring diameter measured by the EHT, together with standard General Relativity, imply a \mbh\ of 6.5 $\pm$ 0.2 (statistic) $\pm$ 0.7 (systematic) $\times\ 10^{9}$ \msun\ for a distance to the galaxy of 16.8$^{+0.75}_{-0.66}$ Mpc.
 Scaled to this distance, the G11 and W13 SMBH masses are, respectively, 6.14$^{+1.07}_{-0.62}$ $\times\ 10^{9}$ \msun\ and 3.45$^{+0.85}_{-0.26}$ $\times\ 10^{9}$ \msun\ \citep{ehtc19}.
 The EHT result is thus compatible with G11 but not with W13.
+More recently, the EHT Collaboration used the size of the ring around the SMBH in the Galaxy (Sgr A$^*$), together with standard General Relativity, and found an excellent agreement between the 'BH shadow' derived SMBH mass with the previous high precision (resolved) stellar dynamics mass \citep{ehtc21}.
+This latter result lends additional confidence to the EHTC derived SMBH mass of M87.

-\citet{lie23} studied the stellar kinematics of \gal\ with data from the integral field spectroscopic at the Keck II Telescope, concluding that the galaxy is strongly triaxial (there is a misalignment of 40$\dg$ between the kinematic axis and the photometric major axis from $\sim$5 kpc and outwards).
-They derived a \sbhm\ of 5.37$^{+0.37}_{-0.25}\times 10^{9}$\msun\ (for a galaxy distance of 16.8 Mpc), using \sch\ orbit modelling with a varying mass-to-light ratio (M/L).
-This result is most consistent with the EHT value, and also relatively consistent with the G11 value.
+Most recently, \citet{lie23} studied the stellar kinematics of \gal\ with data from the integral field spectroscopic at the Keck II Telescope, concluding that the galaxy is strongly triaxial (there is a misalignment of 40$\dg$ between the kinematic axis and the photometric major axis from $\sim$5 kpc and outward).
+They derived a SMBH mass of 5.37$^{+0.37}_{-0.25}\times 10^{9}$\msun\ (for a galaxy distance of 16.8 Mpc), using \sch\ orbit modeling with a varying mass-to-light ratio (M/L).

+To summarize previous SMBH mass measurements (and assuming a distance of 16.8 Mpc to M87): stellar dynamics and EHTC measurements suggest a more massive SMBH (5.4--6.5 $\times\ 10^{9}$ \msun) while gas kinematics suggest a significantly lower SMBH mass: 3.5 $\times\ 10^{9}$ \msun.
+Two immediate explanations for the discrepancy of the ionized gas kinematic value are a lower inclination for the nuclear ionized disk, and sub-Keplerian rotation of ionized gas \citep{jet19}; both are explored in this work.
+While we explore a full parameter space of SMBH mass 2--8 $\times\ 10^{9}$ \msun\ and inclination 20--50\arcdeg, some pv diagrams and residual velocity maps use an illustrative 'high mass black hole' (hereafter HBH; 6.0 $\times\ 10^{9}$ \msun), a rough mean value of the three high mass SMBH measurements) and a 'low mass black hole' (hereafter LBH; 3.5 $\times\ 10^{9}$ \msun).
+Further, we also use illustrative models with disk inclination i = 42$\dg$ (the value derived in \citet{wal13}) and i = 25$\dg$.
+For example, the HBH i25 model is a HBH black hole in a disk with inclination 25$\dg$.